polyfem/polyfem/docs/main.md

 #### Technical Note: Matrix Caching

 In order to boost performance, PolyFEM caches sparsity structure when assembling matrices.
+It does this by taking advantage of the fact that the structure of stiffness/mass matrices remains unchanged assuming the basis is unchanged.
 The details can be found in `MatrixCache.hpp`.
 A brief overview of `polyfem::utils::SparseMatrixCache` is included here for reference.

+In PolyFEM, sparse matrices are stored in [Compressed Sparse Column (CSC)](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS)) form.
+Thus, the matrix is represented as three arrays: two for storing non-zero indices and one for storing values.

+Consider the first time a `polyfem::utils::SparseMatrixCache` object is filled with values.
+Each time `SparseMatrixCache::add_value` is called, the values and their global indices are placed in a temporary buffer.
+It is assumed that a given `polyfem::utils::SparseMatrixCache` always receives each entry from a given element in the same order.

+The first time the matrix is retrieved using `SparseMatrixCache::get_matrix`, the buffered values are written to the actual matrix.
+Then, the stored index information is used to create a mapping from the ordering of values received from a given element to the corresponding CSC-style index.
+In future iterations, instead of recomputing the matrix structure, `polyfem::utils::SparseMatrixCache` uses this cached index to save the given value directly to the CSC-style values array at the correct position.

 ## Building PolyFEM as a stand-alone executable